CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-the-Network/Monitor-the-OSPF-Service.md

 </tr>
 <tr class="odd">
 <td><p>Configuration File</p></td>
-<td><p>When <strong>File</strong> is selected, the configuration file as it was at the selected time is shown.
-When <strong>Diff</strong> is selected, the configuration file at the selected time is shown on the left and the configuration file at the previous timestamp is shown on the right.
-Differences are highlighted.</p>
+<td><p>When <strong>File</strong> is selected, the configuration file as it was at the selected time is shown.</p>
-<p><strong>Note</strong>: If no configuration file changes have been made, the card shows no results at all.</p></td>
+<p> When <strong>Diff</strong> is selected, the configuration file at the selected time is shown on the left and the configuration file at the previous timestamp is shown on the right.
+Differences are highlighted.</p></td>
 </tr>
 </tbody>
 </table>